Chianti Wine Producers Eye New Markets Amid U.S. Tariff Threats | Headlines

 Chianti Wine Producers Eye New Markets Amid U.S. Tariff Threats

-Italy's Chianti wine producers are advocating for a new export strategy focusing on South America, Asia, and Africa due to potential U.S. tariffs.
-Current U.S. imports account for a significant portion of Italian wine sales.
-Producers identify opportunities in diverse international markets to mitigate trade uncertainties.
+Italian Chianti wine producers are seeking European Union backing for a new export strategy targeting South America, Asia, and Africa due to potential U.S. tariffs.
+The move aims to reduce dependency on the U.S., where Italy exports significant wine volumes.
+Producers view this as an opportunity for diversification.

+Italy's Chianti wine producers are calling for a revamped export strategy, with backing from the European Union, as concerns grow over potential U.S. tariffs on European imports.

+Despite Italy being the U.S.'s leading wine supplier, the threat from President Donald Trump to impose a 30% tariff on imports spurs Italian producers to pivot toward markets like South America, Asia, and Africa.

 (With inputs from agencies.)